 Quite possibly the most Christmas-y place you’ll find, Bethlehem, Israel is a must-visit for anyone looking for Christmas joy.

-Since Israel and Jordan share a border, the weather is very much the same.
+Since Israel and Jordan share a border, the weather is very similar in both regions.
 It won’t be freezing cold, but you’ll definitely need a jacket.
-And you may just enjoy a white Christmas.
+And you may just enjoy a white Christmas!

 Travel tip: Bethlehem radiates Christmas spirit from early December all the way into January.
 So you don’t necessarily have to be here on the 24th or 25th of December to enjoy the festivities.

 Christmas in Spain is an interesting cultural experience.
 The period begins mid-December and ends on the 6th of January when the children finally receive their presents.
 The Christmas season in Spain is full of delicious treats, special traditions, and lots of cheer.